mihir0786/Teacher-Aid-Project-/README.md

    - Aggregated statistics across all lectures
    - Student participation trends
    - Topic coverage completion percentage
-   - Teaching style metrics (examples/hour, questions/hour)
+   - Teaching style metrics (examples used vs doubts asked  , Off topic trend)
+   - Practice question generation

 **What This Tool Does NOT Do:**
 - ❌ Grade assignments or exams